UBC-MDS/524_easysklearn/README.md

 ## Summary

-easysklearn is an open-source library designed to perform exploratory data analysis, to help in missing data imputation and to give baseline models.
-Also, it assists in feature selection which is a common problem in the big data world.
+easysklearn is an open-source library designed to perform exploratory data analysis, to help with missing data imputation and to give baseline models.
+Also, it assists in feature selection which is a common problem when undertaking a data science or machine learning analysis.

 ## Installation

 ```bash